Adalberto Carrasquilla: International career

 Carrasquilla scored his first goal for Panama on 8 September 2019 in a 4–1 victory against Bermuda in the CONCACAF Nations League.

-On 1 July 2021, he was named to head coach Thomas Christiansen 23-man squad for the 2021 CONCACAF Gold Cup.
+On 1 July 2021, Carrasquilla was named to head coach Thomas Christiansen's 23-man squad for the 2021 CONCACAF Gold Cup.
 Carrasquilla started all 3 games and had an assist as Panama finished 3rd in their group.

+In June 2023, Carasquilla was named to the 2023 CONCACAF Gold Cup squad.
+He was a regular fixture in the line-up as Panama made the Final of the tournament and finished runners-up to Mexico.
+For his efforts, Carrasquilla was the recipient of the Golden Ball for the tournament.